npm package discovery and stats viewer.

 Configuring the plugin

-The Atlassian Web-Resource Webpack Plugin has a number of configuration options.
+The Atlassian Web-Resource webpack Plugin has a number of configuration options.

 pluginKey (Required)

 The fully-qualified groupId and artifactId of your P2 plugin.
-Due to the way the WRM works, this value is necessary to provide in order to support loading of asynchronous chunks, as well as arbirary (non-JavaScript) resources.
+Due to the way the WRM works, this value is necessary to provide in order to support loading of asynchronous chunks, as well as arbitrary (non-JavaScript) resources.

 xmlDescriptors (Required)